 Families Can Be Together Forever Melody Chart Printable Lesson Plan

 You can grab our printable Families Can Be Together Forever melody chart below.
-It includes a 1-page overview of how to use this melody chart in singing time.
-Plus, extension ideas to help you make the most of the activity in Primary.
+It includes a 5-page melody chart with bold colorful lyrics!

 Head over next to see how to use a personalized video story to teach Families Can Be Together Forever.
 It’s a great way to demonstrate how different families can look and still be a family unit.